jmtemple/web-scraping-python/README.md

 # Final Project Next Steps

-189. Our work in this lab is designed to lay the foundation and serve as a springboard for final project work.
+189. Our work in this lab tutorial was designed to lay the foundation and serve as a springboard for final project work.

 190. Specifically, Q4, Q10, and Q13 ask you to develop an outline for web scraping programs using `BeautifulSoup` and `pd.read_html()`.

+191. The other questions posed in this lab tutorial are intended to help you conceptualize/brainstorm/understand why you are completing these processes and to aid in the written reflection of this work.

-191. Those questions (and other work for this lab) are the starting place for the final project.
+192. So really all questions (and other work for this lab tutorial) are the starting place for the final project.

-192. The final project for this course involves a web-scraping project written in Python.
+193. The final project for this course involves a web-scraping project written in Python.
 Specifically, the final project allows you to select a web page (or web pages) and write a Python program (or programs) that downloads select content from that web page as a plain-text file (`CSV`, `TXT`, etc).
 That content could be paragraphs of text, tables of data, etc.

-193. Successful final projects will include two main components:
+194. Successful final projects will include two main components:
 - a well-documented, working Python program written in Jupyter Notebooks
 - a written reflection (minimum 300 words) that documents how you approached the final project/what you wanted to accomplish via the final project, resources consulted, how you handled challenges you encountered, key takeaways, etc.

-194. That reflection can come at the end of the Jupyter Notebook or be embedded throughout the Jupyter Notebook, if you want to approach authoring the notebook as a type of tutorial or "report".
+195. That reflection can come at the end of the Jupyter Notebook or be embedded throughout the Jupyter Notebook, if you want to approach authoring the notebook as a type of tutorial or "report".

-195. Expect to spend at least 10 hours working on the final project.
-That includes brainstorming, meeting with instructor/TAs, in-class work time, etc. If you’re working on a project that is not going to take that much time, think about how to add complexity or take on another smaller scale project.
+196. Expect to spend at least 8-10 hours working on the final project.
+This includes brainstorming, meeting with instructor/TAs, in-class work time (Lab Days April 25 and 26), etc. If you’re working on a project that is not going to take that much time, think about how to add complexity or take on another smaller scale project.

-196. Contact the instructor with questions.
+197. Contact the instructor with questions.

-197. So where to start?
+198. So where to start?

-198. The instructor and TAs are going to move quickly on getting you feedback on this lab.

-199. But your work in Q4, Q10, and Q13 should be the starting place for how you think about and approach the final project.
+199. Your work in Q4, Q10, and Q13 should be the starting place for how you think about and approach the final project.

 200. Specifically, think about the kinds of web content you were able to scrape for these questions and how you might further develop, refine, or expand your work.